zowe/docs-site/docs/troubleshoot/app-framework/app-troubleshoot.md

 If you see one or more of the following in the logs,

-* ZWED0148E - Exception thrown when reading SAF keyring, e= Error: R_datalib call failed: function code: 01, SAF rc: `number`, RACF rc: `number`, RACF rsn: `number`
+- ZWED0148E - Exception thrown when reading SAF keyring, e= Error: R_datalib call failed: function code: 01, SAF rc: `number`, RACF rc: `number`, RACF rsn: `number`

 * java.io.IOException: R_datalib (IRRSDL00) error: profile for ring not found (`number`, `number`, `number`)

 Then the cause is due to keyring configuration.
 You may also see the log message

-* ZWES1060W Failed to init TLS environment, rc=1(Handle is not valid)
+`ZWES1060W Failed to init TLS environment, rc=1(Handle is not valid)`

-But this log message can have other causes too, such as lack of READ permission to resources in the CRYPTOZ class.
+ **Note:** This log message can have other causes too, such as lack of READ permission to resources in the CRYPTOZ class.

 **Solution:**